DRESSED TO KEEL

 I will be 60 in 2027 when I start the World’s Toughest Row in La Gomera, Canary Islands.
 Taking part at this age will be tougher for me than for some of the 20- and 30-somethings who also take part every year.
 But if it were easy, more would do it.
 Fewer than 200 people have ever rowed the Atlantic ocean solo.
 That’s a lot less than climb Everest every single year.

 I have already completed one Atlantic row.
 I know what I am letting myself in for.
-I rowed in 2019 to improve awareness of the global Stem Cell and Bone Marrow Register.
-But I still feel I have unfinished business.

 YOUR DONATION COULD SAVE LIVES!